tcorral/widget-agnostic-transactions-list/README.md

   ![Transactions List](./readme-media/transactions-list-screenshot.png "Transactions List Screenshot")

 ### Section
-#### Fill the list from Javascript using fake data.
+#### Fill the list from Javascript using XHR to fetch the data from a file with fake data.
-The idea of this step is to recreate the same list we hardcoded in the previous step but using Javascript and fake data to render it on the page.
+The idea of this step is to recreate the same list but using XHR to fetch the data from a hardcoded endpoint.

 **Steps:**
+* Open the Javascript main file.
+* Create a "request" function that will use XHR object to fetch the data from a file.
-* Create a folder to store the scripts.
+* Create a data folder where the fake data will be stored.
-	* I named it "scripts"
-* Create an empty Javascript file and save it in the scripts folder.
+* Create a JSON file with the fake data we used in the previous section.
-	* I named it "main.js"
+	* I named it "transactions.json"
-* Add a SCRIPT tag in your *index.html* file where you will add the src attribute with the relative path to you main Javascript file.
-* Delete the content of the UL node.
-* Add a class to the UL node so that you can access it later.
-	* **You should never an id to your widget, adding it could lead to lack of reusability and maybe to some weird behaviour that is worst**
-	* I named my class "items-list"
-* Now our script should:
-	* Get a reference to the UL node henceforth named 'LIST'.
-	* Get a list of transactions with:
-		* Month name, only 3 chars.
-		* Day of the month, 2 chars.
+* Add the code to you Javascript main file to fetch the data using your request function.
+	* Mind that it will return you a plain text so you will need to parse it to convert it in a Javascript object.
-		* Description of the transaction
+* Render the list using that data.
-		* Amount that could be possible or negative but with the currency sign on it.
-	* Loop over the list of transactions and add a LI node per each in the LIST.
-	* Try to keep it as simple as possible and don't use anything else that plain Javascript.
 * Import your widget again.
 * Reload your page.